What Is Seedance 2.5? Features, Release & What's New

 |---|---|---|

-The bottom line: if your work lives in short clips and quick turnarounds, Seedance 2.0 (now with 4K) still covers you well.
-The reason to move to 2.5 is when length and cross-shot consistency are the hard part — narrative sequences, longer ads, or any scene where stitching used to break continuity.
+The bottom line: if your work lives in short clips and quick turnarounds, the current Seedance 2.0 controls cover that workflow.
+A reason to consider 2.5 after it becomes selectable would be when length and cross-shot consistency are the hard part — narrative sequences, longer ads, or other scenes where continuity is difficult to maintain.

 When Can You Use Seedance 2.5?